elemental/elemental-web/source/doc-dev/lapack-like/props.rst

 words, :math:`z` is in the :math:`\epsilon`-pseudospectrum of :math:`A` if
 the smallest singular value of :math:`A - z` is less than :math:`\epsilon`.

-The method used by Elemental is a high-performance improvement upon the triangularization followed by inverse-iteration approach suggested by Shiu-Hong Lui in *Computation of pseudospectra by continuation* (please see Trefethen's *Computation of pseudospectra* for a comprehensive review).
+Elemental currently supports two methods for computing pseudospectra: the first is a high-performance improvement of Shiu-Hong Lui's triangularization followed by inverse iteration approach suggested in *Computation of pseudospectra by continuation* (please see Trefethen's *Computation of pseudospectra* for a comprehensive review).
 In particular, Elemental begins by computing the Schur decomposition of the given matrix, which preserves the :math:`\epsilon`-pseudospectrum, up to